 The Shrine of Remembrance is located in Kings Domain on St Kilda Road, Melbourne.
 This amazing memorial is all about remembering the soldiers who have defended Australia throughout all the conflicts this country has been involved in.

 The Shrine has some amazing exhibits both physical and multimedia.
-The Galleries of Remembrance is amazing with its displays of over 800 uniforms, weapons and artefacts from the wars.
+The Galleries of Remembrance is amazing with its displays of over 800 uniforms, weapons and artifacts from the wars.
 The amazing Gallipoli landing multimedia show was both emotional and informative.

 The view from the top of the Shrine towards Melbourne is amazing.
-You can see the botanical gardens and the Governor Generals residence
+You can see the botanical gardens and the Governor Generals residence.

 Free Things to do in Melbourne: Southbank

 Southbank runs from the Princes Bridge near Flinders Street Station down to the Melbourne Convention Centre.
 You will often find street performers working this strip of the city.
 Southbank events both inside and outside are on all year round.